×

 • Eat organically grown foods.
 Not only are they more nutritious but there is also reduced exposure to pesticides.

 • Eat more vegetables.
-It appears that a higher intake of folic acid, one of the B-vitamins, may reduce the risk of Parkinson’s.
+It appears that a higher intake of folic acid, one of the B vitamins, may reduce the risk of Parkinson’s.
 This vitamin is found mainly in vegetables, especially green leafy vegetables.

 • Make sure that you maintain adequate levels of vitamin D. Researchers found that about 70% of persons with early-stage Parkinson’s have low levels of this vitamin.
 Certain foods, especially oily fish, contain vitamin D but usually not enough.
 So be sure to expose your skin to sunlight for about 20 minutes a day.